riquito/crusca/README.md

 your shoulders.

-Thanks to a ~~neural network~~ ~~smart~~ stupid simple algorithm it can check that the commit's messages follow your guidelines, and set a failed status on such commits.
+Thanks to a ~~neural network~~ ~~smart~~ stupid simple algorithm it can check that the commits' messages follow your guidelines and set a failed status on the commits who don't.

 ### Requirements